hyperlane-xyz/solana/net/README.md

 $ ./gce.sh create -n 5 -c 1     #<-- Create a GCE testnet with 5 additional nodes (beyond the bootstrap node) and 1 client (billing starts here)
 $ ./init-metrics.sh $(whoami)   #<-- Recreate a metrics database for the testnet and configure credentials
 $ ./net.sh start                #<-- Deploy the network from the local workspace and start processes on all nodes including bench-tps on the client node
-$ ./ssh.sh                      #<-- Show a help to ssh into any testnet node to access logs/etc
+$ ./ssh.sh                      #<-- Show help to ssh into any testnet node to access logs/etc
 $ ./net.sh stop                 #<-- Stop running processes on all nodes
 $ ./gce.sh delete               #<-- Dispose of the network (billing stops here)
 ```